tatianaacostag/DevelopersDoc_site/content/en/PayU Module Documentation/PayU operations/Sell-with-PayU.md

 Nevertheless, beyond the knowledge, the key is to have the best allies and, mainly, use the best strategies that allows the growth of your product.

-PayU offers the best payment gateway to help your shop sell online even if your don't have a web page.
+PayU offers the best payment gateway to help your shop sell online even if you don't have a web page.

 ## How to sell using PayU?
 Through PayU Module, you have the tools to start selling online fast and easy, no matter if you don't have a web page.